rehierl/node-tree-outliner/1-2-0-node-trees/1-5-border-edge.md

 The following assumes the super-graph `G := (V,E)` of subtree `S := (M,F)`
 to be a connected, non-tree graph.

 Recall that the overall focus is on subtrees of trees.
 The considerations below are therefore non-substantial to the overall discussion and need to be seen as an attempt to provide an even wider perspective.

 Note that the semantics of a subgraph is by definition equivalent to the semantics of its super-graph.
-Because of that, the question arises how the semantics of `S` could result in `S` being a tree, but the very same semantics allowing `G` to not be a tree?
+Because of that, the question arises how the semantics of `S` could result in `S` being a tree, but the very same semantics allowing `G` to be a non-tree graph?
 As the content below will not attempt to answer that question, the following needs to be understood from a purely theoretical (i.e. structural/syntactical) perspective.

 **main considerations**

 Recall that the focus is on the component in `G` to which `S` is a subtree.
-Because of that, the edges in any other component in `G` can not be edges in `S` or in the border graphs between the two.
-As such, these edges are outside of the scope of the following discussion and will therefore be ignored.
+That is because the edges in any other component in `G` can not be edges in `S` or in the border graphs between the two.
+Hence, these edges are outside of the scope of the following discussion and will therefore be ignored.

 Another consequence of the this case (i.e. `(G super-graph-of S)`) is that `G`